Prescribing TogetherA Relational Guide to Psychopharmacology

-When people meet each other, we make each other.
+When we meet each other, we make each other.
 When we prescribe a medication, we prescribe each other.
-We can do it better.

-We can create better therapeutic alliances when prescribing (and de-prescribing) medications for people with mental illness.
+We can do it better, especially when prescribing (and de-prescribing) medications for people with mental illness.

-In Prescribing Together, my friend Warren Kinghorn and I interviewed clinicians who study and practice how to prescribe together.
-Writing this book, we learned from Francine Conway how to mentalize, from Sidney Hankerson how to connect with community, from Sharon Inouye how to listen stories, from Sarah Fineberg to deprescribe, and many more.
+In Prescribing Together, my friend Warren Kinghorn and I interviewed clinicians who study how to prescribe well with others.
+Writing this book, we learned from Francine Conway how to mentalize, from Sidney Hankerson how to connect community, from Sharon Inouye how to listen stories, from Sarah Fineberg how to deprescribe, and many more.

 Those relationships are sometimes called working alliances.
-Working alliances have three features: goal, task, bond.
+Working alliances have a goal, task, and bond.
 The goal is the “why” of treatment, what the patient and clinician are working towards, whether it be recovery or remission.
 The task is the “what” of treatment, the activities which a patient recognizes as essential for their health, whether they be thought records or titration schedules.
 The bond is the “how” of treatment, the affective relationship which develops between clinician and patient, whether it be consulting or caretaking.